 If you and your leaders are clumping together and catching up on your weeks, your students will notice, and ultimately the culture of your ministry will become clique-ish.
-If, however, you are taking time to ask your students questions and listen to what their weeks have been like, you will model for them what it looks like to go and do the same with their peers.
+If, however, you are taking time to to what their weeks have been like, you will model for them what it looks like to go and do the same with their peers.
 Save your weekly catch up time for your leaders meeting or a casual hang-out.
 Don’t use the precious hour or two you have with students to fill up your own social tank.

 Seek students out.

 One of my favorite aspects of the high school student leadership team at my previous church was teaching our students how to disciple middle schoolers in practical ways.
 We encouraged them to seek out younger student through and having .
 Sending a note is a great way to say to a student: “I am here for you and I see you, not just on Sundays or Wednesdays.”
 Meeting together one on one is the bedrock of good youth ministry; this is where real, honest connection often flourishes the most, and where students who love and look like Jesus are shaped.

 As you practice pursuing students through your written and spoken words, they will in turn learn how to do this with others.
 In fact, part of your discipleship should be encouraging them to make disciples.

 At the end of the day, we can spin our wheels making a welcoming culture, but we cannot make welcoming hearts.
 This is only a work of the Spirit, as God draws students to sit at his table through the cross.
 Pray that your students , and then will have a deep passion to extend it to each other and to the world.